yuvalmGS/gigaspaces-wiki-jekyll/xap97net/service-grid.markdown

 ### Lookup Service Considerations

-When starting a [Lookup Service|#lus] and other services in unicast mode (not multicast), it means that specific machines will be the ones that will run the [Lookup Service|#lus].
+When starting a depanlinkLookup Servicetengahlink#lusbelakanglink and other services in unicast mode (not multicast), it means that specific machines will be the ones that will run the depanlinkLookup Servicetengahlink#lusbelakanglink.
 This means that on the machines running the LUS, the following command will be used (assuming other defaults are used for GSM and GSC):

 {% highlight java %}